Levea-G/python-socket/README.md

 now we have name changing func! use /setname \[new name] to set your shown name to \[new name]

 now we have private chats! use /tell \[name] \[message] to send \[message] to \[name]

+now we have checkup func! use /member to checkup who's in the room

+now we have file messages! yet we still have some problems with it, with an unstable connection, the program may throw an error